GiovanniSorice/TSPGeneticAlgorithm/README.md

 cmake --build .
 ```

+In both classes geneticAlgorithm and TSPGeneticAlgorithmST you can define the variable ```TIME``` and ```VALUES```.
+In this way you can see in real time the time spent in each iteration and stage of the pipeline.
+Moreover, with ```VALUES``` you can see the current best chromosome value in the population.

 ### Running
 The executable can be found in the ```build/``` directory.
 There are 4 executable file: